 Shrek is the titular character of the huge Dreamworks franchise.
 Originally starring in the self-titled film (Shrek) from 2001, the green ogre has become one of the world’s most loved characters.

-Shrek has made multiple enemies on his travels, from Lord Farquaad (in Duloc) to Prince Charming and his mother Fairy Godmother, and con artist Rumpelstiltskin (in Far Far Away).
+Shrek has made multiple enemies on his travels, from Lord Farquaad (in Duloc) to Prince Charming and his mother Fairy Godmother.
+Oh and let’s not forget the con artist – Rumpelstiltskin (in Far Far Away).

-He’s never far from his new found friends though; talkative Donkey and his wife Dragon, ex-assassin Puss in Boots, the Three Blind Mice, the Three Little Pigs, the Gingerbread Man, Big Bad Wolf and Pinocchio.
+He’s never far from his newfound friends though; talkative Donkey and his wife’s Dragon, ex-assassin Puss in Boots, the Three Blind Mice, the Three Little Pigs, the Gingerbread Man, Big Bad Wolf and Pinocchio.
+Wow that’s quiet quite the mix!

 Originally opening in Broadway in 2008, and later moving onto London’s West End, Shrek the Musical opened to rave reviews.
 Millions of fans of the original movie were not disappointed, even when more of Shrek’s background was revealed.